harism06/harism06/README.md

 Instead of going on and on about how great I am, why I'm the best fit, and all that jazz, I just wanted to let you know how great you are for checking out my GitHub, so thank you!!

 'God already knows everything about you.
-So he puts you through experiences so you can get to know about yourself.' ~me 😊
+So he puts you through experiences so you can get to know more about yourself.' ~me 😊

 Besides the occasional side projects, I try to write on here, so feel free to check that out if you're interested.